-I also found this to be an excellent meal to cook over the campfire.
-Camping is a favorite summer activities for many couples and families.
-I know I enjoy the fresh mountain air when I’m camping.
-This is one you can wrap in heavy duty foil and cook right on the grill above the campfire.
+This is an excellent meal to cook over the campfire.
+Camping is a favorite summer activity for many couples.
+Hiking, biking… you name it.
+Fresh mountain air is the best!
+For cooking, just wrap your salmon in heavy duty foil and cook right on the grill or above the campfire.
 Makes for an easy clean up too and I’d rather be star gazing then cleaning dishes.

 Sweet Onion Grilled Salmon